4383/4383.github.io/_posts/2019-7-23-how-to-patch-openstack-tripleo.markdown

 During this walkthrough we will using an OSP15 freshly deployed by using [infrared](https://infrared.readthedocs.io/en/stable/index.html) (cf. [my previous post about how to deploy by using infrared]({% post_url 2019-2-5-prepare-environment-to-use-red-hat-infrared %})).

+We will follow a real use case to explain how to patch openstack.

+The use case is based on an issue with the nova-api AMQP heartbeat who doesn't work correctly due to an eventlet monkey patch of the python stdlib.

+So we want to test if switching from a different apache engine (from `prefork` to `event`) will fix the threading issue.

 To explain how things works we will using these 2 patches set:
 - [https://review.opendev.org/#/c/668862/](https://review.opendev.org/#/c/668862/)
 - [https://review.opendev.org/#/c/671254/](https://review.opendev.org/#/c/671254/)